 |Sony a7 III||10||40||163|

-Extremely impressive is the 1/32000 to 30 seconds plus Bulb shutter speed range available with the electronic shutter.
-Note that continuous shooting mode limits the electronic shutter exposure duration range to 1/32000 to 1/2 seconds.
+Extremely impressive is the 1/32000 to 30 seconds shutter speed range available with the electronic shutter.
+Note that continuous shooting mode limits the electronic shutter exposure duration range to 1/32000 to (only) 1/2 second.
 An example of this limitation having an impact is when shooting continuous frames of the night sky using a remote release and equatorial tracking mount.
 In this case, the electronic shutter is desired for the lack of shutter shock, and the remote release button locked down permits motion-free control over the shutter and permits walking away for an extended length of time.

 The full (first and second curtain) electronic shutter comes with both advantages and disadvantages.

-A significant advantage is that the electronic shutter is silent, ideal for use during quiet events such as weddings, when photographing skittish wildlife, and any time movies are being recorded with audio.
+A significant advantage is that the electronic shutter is silent, ideal for use during quiet events such as weddings, when photographing skittish wildlife, and any time movies are being recorded nearby with audio.
 With no mechanical shutter in use, there are no moving parts, shutter failure is improbable, and there is no shutter vibration to be concerned with.

 The downsides of an electronic shutter are primarily related to the line-by-line reading of the imaging sensor.
 Fast side-to-side subject or camera movement can result in an angular-shifted image with vertically straight lines becoming noticeably slanted (with the camera in horizontal orientation).
 The second curtain of a mechanical shutter chasing the first curtain can produce the same effect.
 Still, the difference between mechanical shutter (with electronic first curtain shutter) and electronic shutter performance in this regard has historically been quite big.